Best Big Island Beaches

 Welcome to the most photographed spot on the Big Island, Pololu Valley.
 Did you know that your chances of seeing this famous valley in person are pretty good?
 After all, it’s a popular spot for photographers, travelers, and locals.
 Known as one of Hawaii's best-kept secrets, Pololu Valley's black sand beach and hiking trails stand as a paradise waiting for all to discover.

 Plunge into Pololu Valley by hiking to the black sand beach at its base.
-This stunning ocean-carved valley is located smack dab in the middle of lush green pastures on Hawaii's Big Island.
+This stunning ocean-carved valley is smack dab in the middle of lush green pastures on Hawaii's Big Island.
 High sea cliffs, which look like giant walls, surround this beach.
 And there are plenty of other things to do nearby, making this a fabulous mini road trip.
-Check out this travel guide to help you plan your trip to make sure you get the most out of your time in paradise.
+Check out this travel guide to help you plan your trip to ensure you get the most out of your time in paradise.

 A Hawaiian Vacation — Pololu Valley in The Grand Kohala

 Beauty awaits you at Pololu Valley — one of the seven valleys of the Kohala Volcano.
 Kohala Volcano— responsible for shaping all seven valleys— reaches nearly 14,000 feet above sea level and slopes on its northern side with a steep ridge on its southern side.
-In its lifetime, the Kohala Volcano cut a series of valleys into the flanks of its windward side.
-Pololu Valley sprawls across the northern of these valleys.
+In its lifetime, the Kohala Volcano cut a series of valleys into the flanks of its windward side, and Pololu Valley sprawls across the northern of these valleys.

 The seven valleys include: